mahdyhassan-07/Sri-Lankan-Electricity-Consumption-Forecasting/README.md

 ## 🧑‍💻 My Role
 Developed and tuned the LightGBM Regressor, and was responsible for identifying and resolving the critical data leakage issue that affected the initial models.

+## 🧰 Tech Stack
+Languages & Libraries: Python, Pandas, NumPy, Scikit-learn, LightGBM, Matplotlib, Seaborn
+Tools: Jupyter Notebook, Google Colab, Kaggle

+## 📚 Key Learnings
+How to detect and fix data leakage in ML pipelines.
+The importance of realistic evaluation — high R² ≠ good model if leakage exists.
+Interpreting model behavior through feature importance and domain logic.

+## 🏆 Acknowledgment
+This project was completed as part of SLIIT’s IT2011 – Artificial Intelligence and Machine Learning module.
+Special thanks to LIRNEasia for providing the dataset and to my team for collaboration and support.